makethpanda/cleanCpainter/README.md

 ## Command Examples 🎨

-You can enter multiple commands in a single line, separated by semicolons.
+You can enter **multiple commands in a single line**, separated by semicolons.
 Here are some notable command examples:

 ### Example 1: Pentagram enclosed in a circle 🌟